ibexa/documentation-developer/docs/content_management/workflow/workflow.md

 ### Validate form before workflow transition

-By default, sending content to the next stage of the workflow does not validate the form in UI, so with the publish action, the form isn't verified for errors in UI.
+By default, sending content to the next stage of the workflow doesn't validate the form in UI, so with the publish action, the form isn't verified for errors in UI.
 However, during the publish action, the sent form is validated in the service.